davejlhale/ieh/README.md

-# ieh
-to use, download and install ahk https://www.autohotkey.com/ then download this project to start "ieh assist.ahk" by double click the file icon should work out the box and starts as soon as you click your game window
+to use, download and install ahk https://www.autohotkey.com/ then download this project https://github.com/davejlhale/ieh.git start "ieh assist.ahk" by double click the file icon should work out the box and starts as soon as you click your game window

-keys as shown in menu
-Alt + p  = pause
-Alt + e = equip selected equipment set left click mouse /menu on icons to turn on off. right click+hold then drag to move icons

-hold right button down + left mouse click to pause running scripts.

 currently

 one time equip of configuarable equipment set (4 via file config) auto farm any one the first 4 challanges extra exp only farm of king